ballerburg9005/wikipedia-live-telnet/README.md

 * For some reason as of right now search does not trigger in production server but triggers at home, very strange.

 * Superquit (w) does not work properly
+* ASCII mode displays unicode characters
+* no testing done on 40x12
+* the links seem to sometimes rarely be indentified wrong, such as te[lecommun]ication

 ## general guide running